Office Space in Austin: How Much Will It Really Cost?

-Cost of office space by Austin location
+The Cost of Office Space, by Austin location

 Austin is a booming market for career-focused individuals and serious businesses who are trying to establish themselves.
 Because of this, there are several marketable real estate areas that could provide the best fit for office space in Austin.

 It can be hard to put a dollar amount on the price per square foot of office space in Austin.
 Even if you determine your cost per square foot, it won’t reflect your total cost.
 The first consideration for pricing office space is location.
-As a general rule, the area you wish to lease an office in combined with the class of building is going to affect the total price.
+As a general rule, the area you wish to lease an office in, combined with the class of building, is going to affect the total price.

-For example, a Class A building in Downtown Austin is going to be one of the most expensive office options, especially if you’re looking to lease a sizable area.
+Putting this a bit in perspective, a Class A building in Downtown Austin is going to be one of the most expensive office options, especially if you’re looking to lease a sizable area.
 While there are some Class B and C spaces available downtown, it is mostly a Class A neighborhood.